DNA Testing for Graves’ Disease

 Genetic predisposition DNA testing for Graves’ disease is fundamental to understanding how and why the condition develops.
 Current research has demonstrated that a genetic predisposition to Graves’ disease is evident in many sufferers although the specific genetic factors at work are not fully understood at the present time.
 DNA testing Graves’ disease has identified four specific thyroid antigens in thyroglobulin, thyroid peroxidase, sodium-iodide symporter and thyroid stimulating hormone (TSH) receptor.
 It has been established that the TSH receptor is the main autoantigen of Graves’ disease, whilst the disorder is also influenced and controlled by B and T lymphocytes.
 Numerous other genetic factors mediate Graves’ disease, so it is difficult to determine the precise balance between its genetic and environmental causes, however, it is thought that 5% of people with thyroid-stimulating immunoglobulins will develop hyperthyroidism in their lifetime.

-For support and more information about Graves’ disease, please visit the British Thyroid Foundation website, an organisation dedicated to helping people with thyroid disorders.
+For support and more information about Graves’ disease, please visit the American Thyroid Foundation website, an organisation dedicated to helping people with thyroid disorders.